uga-libraries/dvd-mp4-conversion/README.md

 Verify the quality of the audio and video in the output file against that of the DVD.

-Verify that XML metadata file are complete.
+Verify that XML metadata file is complete.

 # Initial Author